Helix AU Core

 Appointment.participant.status = declined

-Updating Appointment Status
+Updating an Appointment Status

 Context: